smartcontractkit/ccip/integration-tests/ccip-tests/testconfig/README.md

 CCIPOwnerTokens = true
 ```

-### CCIP.Groups.<testtype>.MsgDetails
+### CCIP.Groups.[testgroup].MsgDetails
 Specifies the ccip message details to be sent by the test.
-#### CCIP.Groups.<testtype>.MsgDetails.MsgType
+#### CCIP.Groups.[testgroup].MsgDetails.MsgType
 Specifies the type of message to be sent.
 The supported message types are:
 - **Token**
 - **Data**
 - **DataWithToken**

-#### CCIP.Groups.<testtype>.MsgDetails.DestGasLimit
+#### CCIP.Groups.[testgroup].MsgDetails.DestGasLimit
 Specifies the gas limit for the destination chain.
 This is used to in `ExtraArgs` field of CCIPMessage.
 Change this to 0, if you are doing ccip-send to an EOA in the destination chain.

-#### CCIP.Groups.<testtype>.MsgDetails.DataLength
+#### CCIP.Groups.[testgroup].MsgDetails.DataLength
 Specifies the length of data to be sent in the message.
-This is only valid if [MsgType](#ccipgroupstesttypemsgdetailsmsgtype) is set to 'Data' or 'DataWithToken'.
+This is only valid if [MsgType](#ccipgroupstestgroupmsgdetailsmsgtype) is set to 'Data' or 'DataWithToken'.

-#### CCIP.Groups.<testtype>.MsgDetails.NoOfTokens
+#### CCIP.Groups.[testgroup].MsgDetails.NoOfTokens
 Specifies the number of tokens to be sent in the message.
-This is only valid if [MsgType](#ccipgroupstesttypemsgdetailsmsgtype) is set to 'Token' or 'DataWithToken'.
+This is only valid if [MsgType](#ccipgroupstestgroupmsgdetailsmsgtype) is set to 'Token' or 'DataWithToken'.
-It needs to be less than or equal to [NoOfTokensPerChain](#ccipgroupstesttypetokenconfignooftokensperchain) specified in the test config.
+It needs to be less than or equal to [NoOfTokensPerChain](#ccipgroupstestgrouptokenconfignooftokensperchain) specified in the test config.

-#### CCIP.Groups.<testtype>.MsgDetails.TokenAmount
+#### CCIP.Groups.[testgroup].MsgDetails.TokenAmount
 Specifies the amount for each token to be sent in the message.
-This is only valid if [MsgType](#ccipgroupstesttypemsgdetailsmsgtype) is set to 'Token' or 'DataWithToken'.
+This is only valid if [MsgType](#ccipgroupstestgroupmsgdetailsmsgtype) is set to 'Token' or 'DataWithToken'.

 Example Usage:
 ```toml